V0v1kkk/dots-hyprland-personal/CUSTOMIZATIONS.md

 - Custom autostart apps launch on Hyprland startup
 - Custom keybinds available but won't conflict with upstream updates
 - Easy to test and modify without affecting main fork configuration

 ---

+### 9. Add documentation for fork customizations

+**Commit**: `112983d8` (26 Dec 2025)

+**Modified files**:
+- `CUSTOMIZATIONS.md` (NEW)

+**Description**:

+Created comprehensive English documentation for all fork customizations.

+**Contents**:
+- Overview of fork philosophy and key changes
+- Detailed changelog for each of the 8 previous commits
+- Integration guide for upstream synchronization
+- Rollback instructions for reverting changes

+**File Location**: `~/.config/end4_dotfiles/CUSTOMIZATIONS.md`

+**Rationale**:
+- Maintain clear record of all customizations
+- Enable easy review before pulling upstream updates
+- Provide reference for similar customizations
+- Document workflow for iterative development

+**Impact**:
+- Clear separation between upstream and personal customizations
+- Easy onboarding for future self when returning to project
+- Simplified troubleshooting with documented changes

+---